-Unfortunately you will not be able to use a motorbike to be a Morses Club Agent.
+Unfortunately, you will not be able to use a motorbike to be a Morses Club Agent.
 This is because you will need a place to store cash and paperwork while you are on your route.
 As well as getting you from place to place your car serves as a secure base to keep items and a motorbike would not allow you to do this.

 Your hours of work are decided by you.
 This can be a full or part time business depending on how much you grow your customer base.

 The amount of hours you work each week is not set.
-How many hours you work is dependent on how many customers you are collecting from, where they live and when you visit them.
+How many hours you work is dependant on how many customers you are collecting from, where they live and when you visit them.
 The number of hours per week can increase and decrease as your customers grow and change.

-Many of our current Agents fit their work for us around other self-employed jobs or even employment.
-As a Morses Club Agent you will be required to work mainly afternoons and evenings a few days a week because that is usually when your customers will want you to visit them.
-If you have a job that will allow this, there is no reason you cannot be a Morses Club Agent alongside your current work.
+Many of our current agents fit their work for us around other self-employed jobs or even employment.
+As a Morses Club agent you will be required to work mainly afternoons and evenings a few days a week because that is usually when your customers will want you to visit them.
+If you have a job that will allow this, there is no reason you cannot be a Morses Club agent alongside your current work.

-You can apply to be a Morses Club Agent even if you have been previously unsuccessful, however we only encourage you to do this if your circumstances have changed - for example if you now have access to a car.
+You can apply to be a Morses Club agent even if you have been previously unsuccessful, however we only encourage you to do this if your circumstances have changed – for example if you now have access to a car.
 If there were no vacancies when you previously applied but your local branch thought you would be a good fit for the role, they may give you a call when an opportunity opens up.

-Being a Morses Club Agent is a self-employed role.
-This means that you work for yourself and will be responsible for your own tax and National Insurance contributions.
+Being a Morses Club agent is a self-employed role.
+This means that you work for yourself and will be responsible for your own tax and national insurance contributions.
 This may sound daunting but it's quite straightforward and you will be provided with some documents on how to get started when you begin your training.
-For more help on this take a look at these useful links:
+For more help on this, take a look at these useful links.